aandrew-me/tgpt/README.md

 -u, --update                                       Update program

 Providers:
-The default provider is phind which uses 'GPT-3.5-turbo' model.
+The default provider is phind which uses Phind model.
-Available providers to use: openai, opengpts, koboldai, phind, llama2, blackboxai
+Available providers to use: openai, opengpts, koboldai, phind, llama2, blackboxai, ollama and groq

 Provider: openai
 Needs API key to work and supports various models